Mini-Grants for Conservation Education

 Faculty and staff members of public, private, and alternative schools in Richland County are eligible to apply for grants in the amounts of $500 or $1,000 to support campus conservation projects and youth environmental education initiatives through the Conservation Education Mini-Grant Program.
 Two award cycles are available: applications received by September 28, 2018 will be considered for fall 2018 funding; applications received by February 1, 2019 will be considered for spring 2019 funding.
 Project work and the expenditure of funds must be completed by June 15, 2019.
 Read more....

-Each fall, the Richland SWCD celebrates SC's Arbor Day on the first Friday in December with tree plantings and special programs at local schools.
-If you are interested in hosting an Arbor Day celebration at your school, contact Chanda Cooper at email@example.com.
+Each fall, the Richland SWCD celebrates SC's Arbor Day on the first Friday in December with a tree planting and special program at one local school.

 Conservation Education Awards